-All incoming Honors freshmen will live in Hughes Hall with other students who have chosen academically rigorous challenges, including the Frederick Douglass Distinguished Scholars, and the Community-Based Research Scholars, among others.
+All incoming Honors freshmen will live in halls with other students who have chosen academically rigorous challenges, including the Frederick Douglass Distinguished Scholars, and the Community-Based Research Scholars, among others.

 The resident assistants (RAs) are also members of one of these programs and provide these living-learning communities with special programming such as faculty lectures, debates and trivia nights.
 Participation in a living-learning community is a great way for an Honors student to connect with spirited, ambitious, and studious individuals dedicated to academics and a rich social life.
 Placement is through AU's Housing and Dining Programs.

-Other amenities include the Hughes classroom, located in Hughes 102.
-Here students participate in Honors colloquia and other topics courses.
-If you live in Hughes and take one of those courses, you'll have the easiest commute on campus.
+Other amenities include the classroom.
+Here students participate in other topics courses.
+If you live the halls and take one of those courses, you'll have the easiest commute on campus.

 How to Apply